-Line and supervisory staff have a unique view of how policies and procedures influence the operation of the facility and therefore are expected to bring to the attention of their supervisors issues that might be addressed in a new or revised policy.
+Line and supervisory staff have a unique view of how policies and procedures influence the operation of the facility and therefore are expected to bring to the attention of their supervisor issues that might be addressed in a new or revised policy.

-All members suggesting revision of the contents of the Custody Manual should forward their suggestions in writing, through the chain of command, to the Facility Manager, who will consider the recommendation.
+All members suggesting revision of the contents of the Custody Manual should forward their suggestion, in writing, through the chain of command to the Chief Deputy, who will consider the recommendation.